Argent77/A7-ImprovedArcher/README.md

  20th level: 1d4+6 damage to nearby targets
 Caution: Damages enemies, allies and innocent bystanders alike.

 CREATE BLESSED AMMUNITION: Create a spiritual arrow or bolt blessed by the Archer's worshipped god or goddess for
-                           8 hours containing a score of charges.
+                           8 hours containing one score of charges.
+Number of charges doubles at levels 8 and 16 respectively.
  4th level: +1 enchantment, +1 to hit and damage rolls, additional 1d6 damage and slow for two rounds to undead if
             failed save vs. Death.
  8th level: +1 enchantment, +2 to hit and damage rolls, additional 1d6+2 damage and hold for two rounds to undead if